 The oil pan and the lower part of the cylinder block together are called the crankcase.
 It contains a crank & crankshaft.
 Its function of it is to provide bearing support to the crankshaft.

 The crankcase prevents the engine parts from dust particles.
 It is made up of grey cast iron or aluminum.

 In the two-stroke engine, the air-fuel mixture passes through the crankcase to the combustion chamber.
 The oil sump is not present in the two-stroke engine.

-As we know, the speed & torque produced by the car engine is not uniform in nature.
-Due to that vehicle will not run at a uniform speed.
+As we know, the speed & torque produced by the car engine is not uniform.
+Due to that vehicle will not run at a constant speed.
 So, it will affect the life of the other parts due to fluctuation.
 A flywheel is used to avoid this.

 There are two main functions of the flywheel.